-When it comes to giving every child a world-class education so they can compete in this global economy for the jobs of the 21st century, the choice is not between more money and more reform - because our schools need both.
+When it comes to giving every child a world-class education, the choice is not between more money and more reform - because our schools need both.
 As President, I will invest in early childhood education, recruit an army of new teachers, pay them more, and give them more support.
 But I will also demand higher standards and more accountability from our teachers and our schools.
 And I will make a deal with every American who has the drive and the will but not the money to go to college: if you commit to serving your community or your country, we will make sure you can afford your tuition.
-You invest in America, America will invest in you, and together, we will move this country forward.